kengz/aiva/docs/CGKB.md

 - plan execution: Extraction of information by traversing plan in reverse causal order from leaves to root, using the supplied `i_p` and contexts.
 Returns a subgraph for the extraction of `i`

+## Autoplanning algorithm

+This algorithm operates on the abstract level of CGKB to extract a sufficient plan, or to learn a plan from human.

+Is this step context-free? shan't be, cuz planning can be contextual too. ahh how does it use contextualize.

 ## Contextualize algorithm

+This algorithm operates on the concrete level of CGKB

 #### Contextualize: